Lukebrannigan57/brannigan-schlie_wedding_2022.github.io/README.md

 ## Accommodations

 We recommend getting accommodations in Mt.
 Vernon.
 It's about a 15-minute drive from the venue.
 Plus, it's a super cute town!
-We are working with The Mount Vernon Grand Hotel to provide some guaranteed rooms for our out-of-town guests, which are basically all of the guests!
-Currently, we are reserving 39 rooms for Saturday (the maximum) and 15 for Friday, but we can reserve more for Friday as needed.
-If you can, please try and stay at the Grand Hotel so that we can honor our agreement for reserved rooms.
+We are working with The Mount Vernon Grand Hotel to provide some guaranteed rooms for our out-of-town guests, which are most of the guests!
+Currently, we are reserving 39 rooms for Saturday (the maximum) and 15 for Friday, but we can set aside more for Friday as needed.
+If you can, please try and stay at the Grand Hotel so that we can honor our agreement.

 ### Mt.
 Vernon Grand Hotel